-Loaded sweet potato skins stuff with a medley of fresh veggies and topped with dairy free cheese.
+Loaded sweet potato skins – a tasty week night dinner consisting of potatoes stuffed with a medley of fresh veggies and topped with dairy free cheese.

 Now that the dairy free cheese recipe is officially on the website I think it’s about time I showed you guys just how creative one can be with this nut cheese.
 I couldn’t resist submitting these loaded sweet potato skins as the ultimate teaser.

 I’m sure it’s safe to say most of us have tried loaded potato skins at some point in our lives.
 When I was younger my mother would make these as an appetiser while she would prepare a rather large dinner for myself and co.

 My favourite variation was the cheese and chive skins.
 I would warm them up, scoop out the inside to eat and then eat the skin by itself, sounds weird right?

 If it’s weird then it has my name all over it, I kid you not.